Demiurge: Devil

 The mountain represents the Devil, or his world, since the Devil was one part of the whole of matter, but the world is the total mountain of evil, a deserted dwelling place of beasts, to which all who lived before the law and all Gentiles render worship.
 But Jerusalem represents the creation or the Creator whom the Jews worship. ...
 You then who are spiritual should worship neither the creation nor the Craftsman, but the Father of Truth.

 This vilification of the creator was held to be inimical to Christianity by the early fathers of the church.
 In refuting the beliefs of the gnostics, Irenaeus stated that "Plato is proved to be more religious than these men, for he allowed that the same God was both just and good, having power over all things, and himself executing judgment."

-Cathars

-Catharism apparently inherited their idea of Satan as the creator of the evil world from Gnosticism.
-Quispel writes, "There is a direct link between ancient Gnosticism and Catharism.
-The Cathars held that the creator of the world, Satanael, had usurped the name of God, but that he had subsequently been unmasked and told that he was not really God."

-Neoplatonism and Gnosticism

-Gnosticism attributed falsehood or evil to the concept of the Demiurge or creator, though in some Gnostic traditions the creator is from a fallen, ignorant, or lesser—rather than evil—perspective, such as that of Valentinius.